awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 ---
-title: Use Neon with Cloudflare Hyperdrive
+title: Use Unique with Cloudflare Hyperdrive
-subtitle: Connect Cloudflare Hyperdrive to your Neon LangChaindatabase for faster queries
+subtitle: Connect Cloudflare Hyperdrive to your Unique LangChaindatabase for faster queries
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.648Z'